Matthew is admitted to practice in both Florida and California.

-While in law school Matthew clerked at Alters Law Firm, a boutique “plaintiff’s firm,” and joined the firm after being admitted to the Florida Bar.
-Working alongside the firm’s senior litigation strategist, Jeremy Alters, Matthew has been a part of billions of dollars in settlements and verdicts.
-His work has included national class actions and mass torts, as well as catastrophic injury, product liability and medical malpractice actions.
+Matthew’s career began at Alters Law Firm, a boutique “plaintiff’s firm,” where he worked alongside Berman Law Group’s chief strategist, Jeremy Alters.
+Matthew’s work has been part of billions of dollars in settlements and verdicts.
+His practice areas includes national class actions and mass torts, as well as catastrophic injury, product liability and medical malpractice actions.
 A legal researcher and writer at heart, he provides complex litigation strategy and support, and also handles appeals.

 Notably, Matthew was a key part of helping to shape and draft the litigation that became In re: Checking Account Overdraft Litigation, which resulted in over $1.3 billion in settlements from dozens of U.S. banks that charged customers unjustified overdraft fees.
 He was also a key part of shaping and drafting the Florida litigation that became In re: Chinese Manufactured Drywall Product Liability Litigation, which resulted in a $1 billion settlement for thousands of homeowners who unwittingly had defective drywall installed in their homes in the wake of Hurricane Katrina and the mid-2000’s building boom.

-In 2014, he was appointed co-class counsel in the Red Bull false advertising class action in the Southern District of New York.
+Matthew was also appointed as co-class counsel in the Red Bull false advertising class action in the Southern District of New York.
 Matthew led the oral argument, and the settlement hearing resulted in a $16.4 million total settlement, including an innovative compensation plan that gave the large pool of class members the option to receive a free 4-pack of Red Bull direct from the company.

 Thanks to the diversity of his pre-law background, Matthew also helps entrepreneurs and small to mid-sized businesses navigate joint ventures and expansions into new products and territories.
 He also assists new businesses in navigating the start-up and seed capital process.